-■ Non-share dividends are returns paid on non-share equity interests.
+Non-share dividends are returns paid on non-share equity interests.
 These interests are not shares in legal form but are treated in the same way as shares under the debt and equity measures.
 The publication Debt and equity tests: guide to the debt and equity tests, available on our website, provides an overview of the debt and equity rules and explains what a non-share equity interest is.

-If family trust distribution tax (FTDT) has been paid on a dividend (including a non-share dividend) paid or credited to the SMSF by a company that has made an interposed entity election, do not include that dividend in the assessable income of the SMSF (section 271-105 of Schedule 2F to the ITAA 1936).
+To the extent that family trust distribution tax has been paid on a dividend (including a non-share dividend) paid or credited to the SMSF by a company that has made an interposed entity election, do not include that amount in the assessable income of the SMSF (section 271-105 of Schedule 2F to the ITAA 1936).

-- Losses and outgoings that the SMSF incurred in deriving such income (that is, an amount which is excluded from assessable income under section 271-105 of Schedule 2F) are not deductible. - The SMSF cannot claim a credit (nor tax offset) for any franking credit attached to the whole or portion of a dividend which is exempt income under section 271-105 of Schedule 2F.
+- Any losses or outgoings that the SMSF incurred in deriving an amount that is excluded from assessable income under section 271-105 of Schedule 2F are not deductible. - The SMSF cannot claim a credit (nor a tax offset) for any franking credit attributable to the whole or a portion of a dividend that is excluded from assessable income under section 271-105 of Schedule 2F.